Behavioral Finance: 16 Easy Ways to Outsmart Your Brain for More Wealth and a Better Retirement

 Example: I am actually guilty of this.
 I am currently holding $3,000 of some small company that I bought years ago (like 30 years ago) at $7,000.
 All indications suggest that this company is headed for bankruptcy and won’t last long.
 However, I don’t really want to sell it.
 Sure, it’s small potatoes, but I still spend time thinking about it and tracking it and really I should just get rid of it.

-On the other hand, I am tempted to take my short term gains on Facebook this week — even though I actually think that Facebook is a good company to hold for the long term.
+On the other hand, I am tempted to take my short term gains whenever the market goes up – even though I am actually invested for the long term.

 - Have a written investment or asset allocation plan